lakotelman/new_portfolio/content/blog/2022-11-19-visual-hierarchy.md

 ---
-title: Visual Hierarchy using UI/UX Fundamentals
+title: UI/UX Fix 1
-slug: ui-ux-visual-hierarchy
+slug: ui-ux-fix-1
-summary: Making a website look neat and easy to follow is the best thing you can do for your users.
+summary: Making a call-to-action button more aesthetically pleasing and engaging using the UI/UX design fundamentals.
 date: 2022-11-18
 ---

-Content